Damylb18/museumApp/CMM-Admin/README.md

 1. Change the default password to something memorable and secure - use modern password guidelines as these can change.
 1. (OPTIONAL, RECOMMENDED) Set up two-factor authentication in the account settings menu.
 1. Start adding artefacts - they will automatically become availabe to the app after creation.
 Maximum image size for artefacts is 10MB, but smaller is recommended to avoid large storage demands.
+1. Print QR codes for the artefacts and place them around the museum.
+The QR code can be found in the "Details" page for each artefact, where it can be right clicked and saved as an image.
+This can be resized as desired - most sizes will work.